Campus Stormwater Program

 The bonus is — just like with natural wetlands — sediment settles and multiple pollutants are taken up and transformed by wetland plants and microbes, which reduces the number of pollutants entering your groundwater and waterways.

-A rainwater harvester is a fancy name for “a tank collecting rain from a rooftop.”
+A rainwater harvesting cistern is a fancy name for “a tank collecting rain from a rooftop.”
 One of the impervious surfaces we don’t often think of is, quite literally, above our heads.
 During a hard rain, rooftops can sluice off tens of thousands of gallons of water, but a rainwater harvester collects that runoff which then becomes a non-potable water source to be used for a variety of purposes, including irrigation of vegetables in raised beds (West Craven High School) and watering a football field (Epiphany School).

 Latest News